MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/05_working_with_textures/index.md

 ---
 title: "Chapter 05: Working with Textures"
-description: In this chapter, we'll look at the process of loading image files as textures using the MonoGame content pipeline and rendering them using the SpriteBatch.
+description: Learn how to load and render textures using the MonoGame content pipeline and SpriteBatch.
 ---

 Textures are images that are used in your game to represent the visual graphics to the player, commonly referred to as *Sprites*.
 Before being able to render them with the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch), you first need to create or load the texture.
 We'll discuss creating a texture in code later in this series.
 For now, we are going to look at loading existing image files as textures and then rendering them with the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch).